cloudera/director-scripts/high-availability/README.md

 # Enabling High Availability for HDFS

-These scripts are intended for enabling high availability (HA) for the HDFS service on clusters newly created by Cloudera Director 1.5.x.
-HA clusters can be created directly by Cloudera Director 2.0.
+_NOTE: Cloudera Altus Director 2.0 and higher can enable HA in clusters without the use of scripts.
+The resources here apply only to Altus Director 1.5._

-These scripts call Cloudera Manager's hdfsEnableNnHa API command to enable HA for the HDFS service.
-These scripts require the cluster be preconfigured with the appropriate role assignments (see Cluster Preconditions) since these scripts are not able to determine to which hosts to assign each role.
+These scripts call Cloudera Manager's `hdfsEnableNnHa` API command to enable high availability (HA) for the HDFS service.
+They require that the cluster be preconfigured with the appropriate role assignments (see Cluster Preconditions) since they are not able to determine to which hosts to assign each role.

-After calling hdfsEnableNnHa, these scripts will call hiveUpdateMetastoreNamenodes and restart Impala to finish updating the cluster for using HA HDFS.
+After calling `hdfsEnableNnHa`, these scripts call `hiveUpdateMetastoreNamenodes` and restart Impala to finish updating the cluster for using HA HDFS.

 ## Cluster Preconditions

 The target cluster must satisfy the following criteria:

 - Includes 1 NAMENODE
 - Includes 1 SECONDARYNAMENODE
 - Includes 3+ JOURNALNODES

-This script cannot automatically select hosts for JOURNALNODES and thus requires the JOURNALNODES to be pre-configured.
-These can be defined in the cluster template that Cloudera Director uses.
+The scripta cannot automatically select hosts for JOURNALNODES and thus require the JOURNALNODES to be pre-configured.
+These can be defined in the cluster template that Cloudera Altus Director uses.

 Enabling HA will replace the SECONDARYNAMENODE with a NAMENODE role and will colocate FAILOVERCONTROLLER roles with the NAMENODEs.